ryantgyi/AWS-Cloud-DVWA-ELK-Stack-Project/README.md

   -  On the left side bar, search for subnet
   -  Select the subnets "Public1" and "Public2"
   -  Near the top/top right, select the "Actions" and select the option "Modify auto-assign IP settings"
-  -  Select the checkbox to enable auto-assign public public IPv4 address
+  -  Select the checkbox to enable auto-assign public IPv4 address

 ## Step 2: Setting up our Amazon VM's
-It is imporant on this step to create 3 ubuntu VMs inside our subnet "Private2".
+It is important on this step to create 3 ubuntu VMs inside our subnet "Private2".
 The jumpbox will be our amazon linux, located inside our subnet "Public1".
 First we will set up our Amazon linux.

   -  Using the search bar at the top, navigate to EC2.
 Using the left side bar, click on "Instances".
   -  In the top right, click on "Launch instances".